Source (GitHub) | Download notebook

 validation_loss_series = loss_graph.addSeries("Validation Loss")

 training and validation loss.
-We take the loss from the anchors (which is an
+We take the loss and add it to our training_loss_series

 # Record the training loss